nolanv45/finalproject-cisc108-asherm-nolanv/README.md

 - [x] User falls down the screen if idle
 - [x] User flips with upward or downward movement input, and flips towards direction if moving left or right
 - **PHASE 2**
-- [ ] Have a heart count system, with user starting out with 3 lives
+- [X] Have a heart count system, with user starting out with 3 lives
 - [X] Have boulders spawn at the top of the screen
 - [X] Have hearts spawn at the top of the screen
 - [X] Have only three hearts can exist at a time
 - [X] Have boulders move down the screen
+- [X] Have boulders disappear when they hit the bottom of the screen
 - [X] Have hearts move down the screen
 - [X] Have hearts disappear when they hit the bottom of the screen
 - **PHASE 3**